-- appraise the functioning of the board of directors or of the committee concerned; - verify that important matters are being prepared and discussed adequately; - evaluate the effective contribution of each Director by their presence at the board of directors and of committees meetings and their constructive involvement in discussions and decision-making process; - validate the current composition of the board of directors or the committees.
+- appraise the functioning of the board of directors or the committee concerned; - verify that important matters are being prepared and discussed adequately; - evaluate the effective contribution of each director by their presence at the board of directors and the committees meetings and their constructive involvement in discussions and decision-making process; - validate the current composition of the board of directors or the committees.

-In addition, the board of directors also assesses every five years whether the current one-tier governance structure is still appropriate
+In addition, the board of directors also assesses every five years whether the current one-tier governance structure is still appropriate.

 The board of directors and the committees make a periodic formal evaluation of their performance and of their collective operation as well those of their members individually.
-At each board of directors meeting and in the absence of the executive committee members, the non-executive directors discuss topics related to the executive committee and the evaluation of their interactions with the latter.
-Once a year at least, the non-executive Directors conduct a regular assessment of their interaction with the executive committee.
+At each board of directors meeting and in the absence of the executive committee members, the non-executive directors discuss topics related to the managing director and the executive committee and the evaluation of their interactions with the managing director and (the members of) the executive committee.
+Once a year at least, the nonexecutive directors conduct a regular assessment of their interaction with the managing director and (the members of) the executive committee.

-The evaluation of the performance of the board of directors follows a process jointly put in place by the Chairman of the board of directors and the Secretary General that is followed by the NRC Committee and is subject to a decision by the board of directors.
-Similarly, at the end of each term of office, the board of directors proceeds with an evaluation of the director under the guidance and with the contribution of the NRC and the assistance of an external consultant.
+The evaluation of the performance of the board of directors follows a process jointly put in place by the chairman of the board of directors and the secretary general that is followed by the NRC Committee and is subject to a decision by the board of directors.
+Similarly, at the end of each term, the board of directors proceeds with an evaluation of the director under the guidance and with the contribution of the NRC Committee and the assistance of an external consultant.
 On this occasion, the NRC Committee also reviews the board members' skills/experience grid and ensures that the board's composition continues to be appropriate.
 When the term of office of an executive committee member comes to an end, this evaluation process takes place at the time of the annual evaluation of the objectives and achievements of the executive committee.
-The NRC Committee then makes recommendations regarding the renewal of terms of office that are about to expire to the board of directors which decides to submit them to the general meeting.
+The NRC Committee makes recommendations regarding the renewal of terms of office that are about to expire to the board of directors which then decides to submit them to the general meeting of shareholders.

-The Directors raise by means of a written procedure points for attention.
+The directors raise by means of a written procedure points for attention.
 These points are subsequently reviewed by the NRC Committee, which determines points for action.